thorvg/thorvg.swift/VIEWS_API_DOCUMENTATION.md

 ## LottieViewModel

 The `LottieViewModel` is an `ObservableObject` that manages animation playback state and rendering.
+Users create and own the ViewModel, then pass it to views.

 ### Published Properties